jmbertin/jmbertin/README.md

 [Malloc](https://github.com/jmbertin/Malloc) - 42 school curriculum.
 In this project, we have implemented our own versions of the `malloc`, `free`, and `realloc` functions to dynamically manage memory in C programs.

+[Lem-IPC](https://github.com/jmbertin/Lem-IPC) - 42 school curriculum.
+Lem-IPC is an automated game where bots, grouped into teams, strategically position themselves on a 2D board.
+The primary objective is for a team to outlast the others and claim the board.
+Bots are eliminated when surrounded by members of another team.
+The game's climax is reached when only one team remains on the battlefield.

 <br>

 </details>